Dinir/obs-audio-filter-guide/guide-en.md

 | Function | Turns off the channel when it goes silent. |

 > **How to set up**
-> 1. Set two thresholds all the way to the left.
+> 1. Set two thresholds all the way to the left, and see where the peak stays.
-> Slowly drag Close Threshold to the right until you see no peak meter movement.
-It should show a movement when you talk.
+> 2. See what is the highest peak when you're not saying anything, and move Close Threshold to go above the value.
-> 2. Try talking to see where the peak stays after you finished talking.
+> 3. Try talking and see where the peak meter passes when you are about to make a sound.
+> 4. Move Open Threshold to the value.
+  If the thresholds are set right, the peak meter should move when you speak, and completely go away when you don't.
+  Close Threshold should be lower than Open Threshold, otherwise the peak can stay above the Open one and below Close one.
-> Move Open Threshold to a value around the peak value you saw.
+> 5. Try to lower the Open Threshold a bit so when you start talking the peak doesn't barely go over the Open Threshold.
-> Try talking to see if the peak meter goes silent after talking.
-> Keep adjusting the threshold until you find a value where the channel effectively goes silent after your voice.
+  Otherwise, your voice might be getting cut at the first syllable.
+Try making offline records of your voice and listen to it to check.

 Basically what it does is muting and unmuting at set conditions.